skippyr/fsstat/README.md

 ## Documentation

-Once installed, you can refer to its man pages:
+After installed, you can refer to its manual pages by using man:

 ```sh
 man fsstat.1;